Originally published July 17, 2021. Updated November 8, 2021 and April 21, 2022.

 Another Twitter user chimed in, saying Black Rifle has that ‘liberal flavor’ to it:

 Check back in for the latest news and updates.
-Here are some of our latest stories:
+Here is a collection of stories on Kyle Rittenhouse: